The National Cancer Screening Service (NCSS) introduced BowelScreen - The National Bowel Screening Programme.

 BowelScreen offers free bowel screening to men and women aged 60-69 through a home test kit known as the faecal immunochemical test (FIT).

 To develop the capacity to cater for the full 55-74 population, the programme is being implemented on a phased basis, starting with men and women aged 60-69.
 The programme will be expanded over time until the full 55-74 age group is reached.
 Screening will be offered every two years.
 However, similarly to the introduction of our other screening programmes BreastCheck and CervicalCheck, and the experience of other international screening programmes, the first round of screening is expected to take up to three years.
+To date over 130,000 people have been invited and the programme is on target to invite 500,000 people by the end of 2015.

 It is expected that most people will receive a normal test result and will be sent another home test kit in two years’ time while they remain within the eligible age range.